pst-on-github/homebridge-enocean/README.md

 isLearnSwitchEnabled | Learn Switch.
 If enabled, the plugin will create a switch accessory (EnOcean Learn) to switch learn/teach-in mode. isHistoryServiceEnabled | Enable History Service for Eve App.
 If enabled, the plugin support the fakegato-history service to support history graphs in the Eve app.

-If you see 'access denied' in the logs, for the gateway device, you might need to add the `homebridge` user to the plugdev group (`add user homebridge plugdev` on Raspbian).
+If you see 'access denied' in the logs, for the gateway device, you might need to add the `homebridge` user to the plugdev group (`adduser homebridge plugdev` and `reboot` on Raspbian).

 ## EnOceanDevice configuration